 - Board of Directors: which is selected by the shareholders

-- Officers: who are arranged by the Board of Directors to follow its daily operations.
+- Officers: who are arranged by the Board of Directors to follow its daily operations

-The ability of raising capital
+2.2.
+The ability to raise capital

 Stock is present in corporations.
 The ownership of Delaware corporations is shared through those stocks.
 And shareholders have the right to issue as well as sell stocks to raise capital.